-Part of the Faculty of Social Sciences, an A Level in Economics at DLD College allows learners to develop tools that can be applied to a wide range of real-world situations rather than simply focusing on a fact-based approach.
+A Level in Economics at DLD College allows learners to develop tools that can be applied to a wide range of real-world situations rather than simply focusing on a fact-based approach.
 We offer a course that focuses on key economic concepts that will stay contemporary, thus equipping students with ability to make informed decisions in a range of contexts.
 The focus is very much on why the economic world works in the way it does and what can be done by economic agents to influence this.

-As an A Level Economics students you will be expected to keep abreast of the latest economic news and you should be willing to discuss such matters in the classroom.
+As an A Level Economics student you will be expected to keep abreast of the latest economic news and you should be willing to discuss such matters in the classroom.
 The interpretation of numerical and graphical data forms a key part of analysis so you should want to develop these skills.
 Prior study of the subject is not a requirement.

 A Level Economics can complement any subject at A Level.
 It works well with Science courses as it uses similar processes but adds sophisticated analytical skills to your essay writing technique.
 It also works well with Humanities like History but develops a more scientific approach.
 Economics could also be a good fourth subject for a student trying to build a broad portfolio of subjects.

 If you think that you might want to continue to study Economics at university, you will almost certainly need to take Mathematics at A level.
 For the most selective courses Further Mathematics is desirable.

 Most students who have studied A Level Economics at DLD go on to read degrees in variety of disciplines.
 Undergraduate study of Economics is one of the most popular options at university and will equip you for a career in the public and private sector, including financial services, business management and the government economic service.

 Students may also choose to study for a joint honours degrees that combines Economics with another subject.

 Q: Can the course be done in one year?